top of page

 Photograph: Olivier Pol Michel

-How does a more empowered democracy might look like?
+How can we create desirable democratic and digital futures?
 I explore this question through the lenses of political philosophy, social theory, and social psychology.

 Driven by a passion for understanding how desirable democratic and digital futures are created, I embarked on an extensive journey.
-Growing up in Germany's Ruhr area (Ruhrgebiet), I later spent almost two years in Bucharest after graduating from high school, where I lived and worked in a social center with homeless children and adolescents.
+Growing up in Germany's Ruhr area, I later spent almost two years in Bucharest after graduating from high school, where I lived and worked in a social center.
 From there, I became involved in various political struggles and organizations.
-This journey eventually led me to found the journal engagée, drawing inspiration from Jean-Paul Sartre's concept of "littérature engagée."
+This journey eventually led me to found the international journal engagée, drawing inspiration from Jean-Paul Sartre's concept of "littérature engagée."

-I pursued my studies in political science with a specialization in political theory, earning bachelor's, master's, and doctoral degrees with distinction.
+I pursued my studies in political science with a specialization in political theory, earning my bachelor's, master's, and doctoral degrees with distinction.
+As part of my master's studies, I spent a term at Charles University in Prague.
 I also obtained a bachelor's degree in philosophy, awarded with distinction from the University of Vienna.
-Between 2015 and 2021, I worked as a lecturer (teaching) at the University of Vienna.
+Between 2015 and 2021, I worked as a lecturer at the University of Vienna, teaching classes in political theory, democracy, and digitalization.
 I also completed the psychotherapeutic propaedeutics program in Vienna.

 bottom of page